xsampedro/quantum3_docs/output/realtime/gameplay/web-extensions/webhooks.md

 #### Expected Response

-When sending the webhooks, Photon Cloud will in most cases expect only a response that has a JSON object with a `ResultCode` property set to 0.
+When sending the webhooks, Photon will in most cases expect only a response that has a JSON object with a `ResultCode` property set to 0.

 The zero `ResultCode` is an acknowledgment for the reception of the webhook request from and for successful processing on the web server.